waynerv/cookiecutter-pypackage/docs/tutorial.md

 ![](http://images.jieyu.ai/images/202104/20210419170304.png)

 There should be some workflows running.
-After they finished, go to [TestPyPI], check if a new artifact is published under the name `project_slug`.
+After they've finished, go to [TestPyPI], check if a new artifact is published under the name `project_slug`.

 You should also check the documentation which will be published and available at *https://{your_github_account}.github.io/{your_repo}*